beaker-project/beaker/documentation/user-guide/tests.rst

          [TOPLEVEL\_NAMESPACE] to make sure that the underlying package being tested is reporting results in the correct namespace.

-      -  The Makefile variables and testnames should also correspond to the correct path in source control.
+      -  The Makefile variables and test names should also correspond to the correct path in source control.
 For example:

          ::